MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/strupr-s-strupr-s-l-mbsupr-s-mbsupr-s-l-wcsupr-s-wcsupr-s-l.md

 The **`_strupr_s`** function converts, in place, each lowercase letter in *`str`* to uppercase. **`_wcsupr_s`** is the wide-character version of **`_strupr_s`**. **`_mbsupr_s`** is the multi-byte character version of **`_strupr_s`**.

 The conversion is determined by the `LC_CTYPE` category setting of the locale.
-Other characters are not affected.
+Other characters aren't affected.
 For more information on `LC_CTYPE`, see [`setlocale`](setlocale-wsetlocale.md).
 The versions of these functions without the `_l` suffix use the current locale; the visions with the `_l` suffix are identical except that they use the locale passed in instead.
 For more information, see [Locale](../locale.md).

 In C++, using these functions is simplified by template overloads; the overloads can infer buffer length automatically (eliminating the need to specify a size argument) and they can automatically replace older, non-secure functions with their newer, secure counterparts.
 For more information, see [Secure template overloads](../secure-template-overloads.md).